luka-mikec/provability_sat/README.md

 At the moment this contains:
  * a reimplementation of https://github.com/luka-mikec/godellob-prover;
+ * a version of the algorithm from https://arxiv.org/abs/1710.05599;
+ * a version of the algorithm from the future paper concerning the logic ILW.

+Upcoming:
- * a version of the algorithm from https://arxiv.org/abs/1710.05599.
+ * a version of the algorithm from the future paper concerning the logic ILP.

 (*) because it is statically typed, compiled, imperative and has clean indentation based syntax.
-If this turns out to be a problematic choice, Scala will probably be used instead.